PE Ratio Formula (Table of Contents)

 - Small cap and large-cap stocks– Small-cap stocks have usually remained attractive due to relatively faster earnings growth.
 Its easier for a small company to double its size compared to a large company.
 Accordingly, PE of small caps is usually higher, trading at a premium compared to large caps.

 - Growth and Value Stocks– Growth stocks generally have relatively high PE compared to value stocks due to bullish expectations of investors regarding a high growth rate of future earnings.
 Value stocks are assumed to be underpriced in the market compared to their intrinsic value as perceived by the investor and hence have low PE.
-You may witness growth stocks in high growth industries like pharma while you may find value stocks in financial industry or commodity producers priced at low valuations.
+You may witness growth stocks in high growth industries like pharma while you may find value stocks in the financial industry or commodity producers priced at low valuations.

 - Limitations in computation– PE provides room for manipulation since company management can fudge earnings reports for better valuations.
 Hence EPS calculations have to be monitored closely and adjusted for uniformity in comparison.
 Furthermore, PE fluctuations would occur due to price fluctuations, hence it is advisable to use average price over a period of time for PE computation.
-For companies with zero or negative earnings, PE ratio formula is of no use like in case of Tesla Inc. with trailing 12 months EPS of -$10.67.
+For companies with zero or negative earnings, PE ratio formula is of no use like in the case of Tesla Inc. with trailing 12 months EPS of -$10.67.
 In such cases, relative valuation can be done through the other multiples like EV/EBITDA or P/S.

 - Limitation in interpretation (leverage and growth)– PE ratio does not account for the impact of debt on valuation and performance.
 A high debt company may exhibit an attractive PE but may also exhibit higher volatility in earnings.
 A better metric would be EV/EBITDA in case of comparing companies with different degrees of financial leverage like in case of the utility sector.
 PE also does not tell anything about the growth prospects of a company.
 A more useful measure to compare firms with different growth rates would be PEG ratio which is PE divided by earnings growth rate for a specified time period.